arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 ## Loops

-**Iterating**
+**Iteration**

-To **iterate** an action or command is the run it again and again.
-A common thing you might want to iterate if you have lots of files could be adding an appropriate file extension to the file name.
-You could iterate this action by hand, individually adding the extension to each file name, but that could be quite time-consuming and frustrating.
+To **iterate** an action or command is to run it again and again.
+A common situation in which you might use iteration is if you have lots of files to which you want to add an appropriate file extension.
+You could iterate this action by hand, individually adding the extension to each file name, but that would likely be quite time-consuming and frustrating.

 **Loops**